The Baroffio Museum and the Crypt

 Among the most characteristic works you can find the Madonna and Child by Domenico and Lanfranco da Ligurno dated to the year 1196 and the Ambrosian antiphonary made by Cristoforo de 'Predis in 1476, in tempera and gold on parchment.
 From the terrace there is a panoramic view of the Campo dei Fiori Park and the lakes of Varese, Comabbio, Monate and the Lombard shore of Lake Maggiore.

-The Crypt is the ancient church of Sacro Monte which dates back to the 9th-10th century: an environment that will become underground when the Sanctuary will be built on the upper level in the 12th century.
+The Crypt is the ancient church of Sacro Monte which dates back to the 9th-10th century: an environment that will become underground when in the 12th century the Sanctuary will be built on the upper level.
 It is characterized by a cycle of frescoes from the late fourteenth-early fifteenth century with stories related to the Trinity, the holy martyrs and the Virgin.
 Characteristic are the graffiti that adorn the scenes and are the traces left by pilgrims as evidence of their journey.
 The Crypt has been uninhabitable since 1931 and reopened to the public in 2015 after an important engineering project.
-On the occasion of the restoration works, in the two rooms leading to the Crypt, fifteenth-century devotional frescoes and a funeral oratory with attestations from the seventh to the twelfth centuries were brought to light, whose second excavation campaign ended in 2020.
+On the occasion of the restoration works, in the two rooms leading to the Crypt, fifteenth-century devotional frescoes and a funeral oratory with attestations from the seventh to the twelfth century were brought to light, whose second excavation campaign ended in 2020.